-EEA Nationals who currently hold an EEA Permanent Residence card and have held the same for at least 1 year, may wish to consider their options of naturalising as a British citizen.
+EEA Nationals who currently hold an EEA Permanent Residence Card and have held the same for at least 1 year, may wish to consider their options of naturalising as British citizens.
 Nationality rules are complex and citizenship is a privilege granted to those who the Home Office consider to be of “good character.”

-There are different ways you can naturalise as a British citizen and the eligibility citeria is complex.
+There are different ways you can naturalise as a British citizen and the eligibility criteria is complex.
 It is recommended applicants submit a properly executed application with the requisite documentation to ensure the best chance of success.
-Failure to do so, could lead to delays and immigration rules may change.
+Failure to do so could lead to delays and immigration rules may change.

 An EEA Family Permit is granted for 6 months and allows a non-EEA National to enter the UK so they can join their EU family member who is exercising their Treaty Rights in the UK.
 An EEA Residence Card is granted for 5 years after which a non-EEA National may be able to make an application for an EEA Permanent Residence Card.

 If you are an EEA Residence Cardholder coming to the end of your 5-year period, you may wish to consider your options of applying for Permanent Residency in the UK after which you can consider naturalising as a British citizen.

 Under the current UK Immigration Rules, those non-EU nationals wishing to work in the UK must be sponsored by a UK employer.
 The current points-based system was introduced between 2008 and 2010 and has attracted much controversy over the years due to the harsh restrictions imposed on businesses and migrants.